 Easily drag and drop columns to reorder them in your table.
 This lets you view your data in a way that is meaningful to you.
 Additionally, disable any irrelevant columns and quickly sort your report by filtering from each column header.

-This new report is currently in BETA, but it’s available to all administrators on Grow and Enterprise plans.
+This new report is currently in BETA, but it’s available to all administrators on Grow and Scale plans.
 If you’re not on the above plans but want access to the Utilization Report, sign up for a trial of our Grow Plan through the Utilization tab in your account.

-Enhanced Project Health Reports
+Enhanced Project Health Report

 As you’ve seen, Teamwork has added multiple reports to our platform to help you and your team get valuable insights into your work at dedicated points in time.
 We introduced you to the new Project Health Report, which gives you clear visibility of the performance and health across multiple projects in a one single view.